stefanofa/awesome/TOPICS.md

 *   [firebase/genkit](https://github.com/firebase/genkit) - An open source framework for building AI-powered apps with familiar code-centric patterns.
 Genkit makes it easy to develop, integrate, and test AI features with observability and evaluations.
 Genkit works with various models and platforms.

-## machine-learning

-*   [firebase/genkit](https://github.com/firebase/genkit) - An open source framework for building AI-powered apps with familiar code-centric patterns.
-Genkit makes it easy to develop, integrate, and test AI features with observability and evaluations.
-Genkit works with various models and platforms.

 ## multimodal

 *   [firebase/genkit](https://github.com/firebase/genkit) - An open source framework for building AI-powered apps with familiar code-centric patterns.
 Genkit makes it easy to develop, integrate, and test AI features with observability and evaluations.
 Genkit works with various models and platforms.